q3769/chunk4j/README.md

 ### The Chunk

 A larger blob of data can be chopped up into smaller "chunks" to form a "group".
 When needed, often on a different network node, the group of chunks can be collectively stitched back together to restore the original data.
 A group has to gather all the originally chopped chunks in order to be stitched and restored back to the original data blob.

+As the API user, though, you don't need to be concerned with the intricacies of the `Chunk`.
+Instead, you can directly work with `Chopper` and `Stitcher`, and be concerned only about your own data bytes.

 ```
 @Value